 Are you visiting Porto and is rain in the forecast?
-Don’t despair, with these 7 rainy day activities in Porto, you’ll still have a great time.
+Don’t despair, with these 9 rainy day activities in Porto, you’ll still have a great time.

-Drink Port in Porto
+#1: Drink Port in Porto

 We were quite disappointed with the weather in Porto.
 We couldn’t see the other end of the street and the weather was awful.
 It wasn’t cold per sé, just very windy, rainy and miserable.

-Have a Port wine tasting
+#2: Have a Port wine tasting

 If you want some more guidance and explanation to go with your Port, then consider a tour of the Port Cellars in Porto.
-For us, this was a must do in Porto, so it was rather convenient that it was one of the best indoor activities in Porto.
+For us, this was a must-do in Porto, so it was rather convenient that it was one of the best indoor activities in Porto.

 You’ll learn about the brand and the wines and Ports they make.
 We did a Port Tasting and Tour and learned so much!
-It is amazing how much dedication and knowledge goes into making these wines and ports.
+It is amazing how much dedication and knowledge go into making these wines and ports.
 You can just show up and book at the door or book in advance to be certain of your spot.

 Can’t decide which cellar to visit?
 Join a Port Wine Tour and visit 2 different ones!

-Fado Performance in Porto
+#3: Fado Performance in Porto

 It doesn’t get more Portuguese than with Fado.
 The melodramatic folk music of Portugal can be best experienced in Portugal.
 Get a taste of Fado music while you sip your port wine.

-FC Porto Stadium and Museum Tour
+#4: FC Porto Stadium and Museum Tour

 You can tour the FC Porto Stadium and visit their presidential suite.
 Gawk at the trophies at the gallery and learn about the architecture of the stadium and its long relation with the city.

-World of Discoveries Porto
+#5: World of Discoveries Porto

 Portugal produced some famous world explorers.
-Transport back to the 15th century and learn about the so called age of discoveries at the World of Discoveries in Porto.
+Transport back to the 15th century and learn about the so-called age of discoveries at the World of Discoveries in Porto.
 See what it was like to round Cap Good Hope or get to know Vasco da Gama through interactive theater performance.

 The World of Discovery in Porto is a museum slash theme park.
 You can tour the grounds on your own or join a tour.